-Ravens remember relationships they had with others
+Ravens remember relationships they had with others19.
+April 2012

 So far it was unknown whether relationship valence can be remembered based on former positive or negative interactions.
 As response to calls of formerly known individuals ravens not only increase the number of calls but also change call characteristics dependent on whether they hear former "friends" or "foes".
 This suggests that ravens remember specific individuals at least for three years.

 The ability to change call characteristics is especially interesting: In case they hear a "friendly" individual they respond with a "friendly" call, whereas when listening to a "foe", they exhibit lower frequencies and rougher characteristics, an effect already described for other animal species.